Indios de Mayagüez: Other songs referring to the team

 The city of Mayagüez has a formal anthem, "Mayagüez, Mi Mayagüez", written by local music professor Luciano Quiñones, but before the song was commissioned as such, the city's unofficial theme song was (and still is) Cesar Concepción's plena A Mayagüez, which references the team.
+Other themes were El Mayagüez Invencible and Hay vienen los Indios.
 The song suggests that the singer will visit the city to "vacilar con los Indios, que en verdad echan candela" ("have fun with the Indios, which are really on fire lately")."

 A historical (yet unofficial) team song is the plena "El Mayagüez Invencible", which is generally attributed to Ceferino "Cefo" Conde, a pitcher (and baseball philosopher) who played for multiple PRBL teams, and who was instrumental to the Indios' first championship win in 1949.
 The plena names every single Mayagüez player in the 1949 team's initial lineup, along with their playing position.

 Mon Rivera, who was a successful shortstop with the Indios before becoming an even more successful bandleader, wrote a humorous song about an anecdote he experienced while he was related to the team.
 It makes mention of Humberto "Pita" Martí, one of the team's catchers.
 Martí was good enough as a catcher to deserve having his number eventually retired by the team.
 Apparently, though, his English language skills were not as good.
 Since the team featured major baseball players from the United States, interaction among players had to happen in English, Spanish, Spanglish, sign language or a combination thereof.
 Apparently Martí was asked "how do you feel?" before a game, to which he replied: "yo no juego field, lo que juego es catcher de Mayagüez" ("I'm not a fielder, I play catcher for Mayagüez").
 The joke persisted enough to deserve a song, "¿Cómo está Pita?"